 Perhaps the latter is because I was a high school dropout and turned my life around for the better.
 I always say I got my compassion from my brother and drive from my mother.
 My mother persevered by taking her life from welfare to earning her law degree.
 Way to go, Mom!
 My mother and I received higher education degrees in our mid-thirties.

-Whether I was employed by a company, worked as a solopreneur or volunteered in multiple capacities since childhood, I have always helped people be and do better for themselves and society.
+Whether I was employed by a company, worked as a solopreneur, or volunteered in multiple capacities since childhood, I have always helped people become better for themselves and society.

-The professional education and training I received as well as years of experiences, provided me the skills and abilities to be a successful coach, inspirational speaker and workshop facilitator.
-I have worked with multiple industries, professions and demographics as well as kids and special needs populations.
-Now, I am working solely with retirees or soon-to-be retirees.
+The professional education and training I received as well as years of experiences, provided me the skills and abilities to be a successful coach, inspirational speaker, and workshop facilitator.
+I have worked with multiple industries, professions, and demographics as well as kids and special needs populations.
+Now, I am working with retirees or soon-to-be retirees.